PaddlePaddle/PaddleDetection/configs/mobile/README_en.md

 ## Notes on SSDLite quantization

-In the SSDLite model, we use a complete quantitative training method to train the model.
-A total of 400,000 rounds are trained under the 8-card GPU.
-During the training, `res_conv1` and `se_block` are fixed and not trained.
-The execution instructions are:
+We use a complete quantitative training method to train the SSDLite model.
+It is trained for a total of 400,000 rounds with the 8-card GPU.
+We freeze `res_conv1` and `se_block`.
+The command used is listed bellow:

 ```shell
 python slim/quantization/train.py --not_quant_pattern res_conv1 se_block \